 - 5.1 The Climate Change Strategy engagement was branded as "Let's Talk Climate Change RCT" and used a new online engagement platform, which hosted key consultation documents, including the strategy itself, a plain English version of the strategy and other relevant links.
 The methods of engagement on the site included an online survey, a number of short polls, the ability to map localised comments, a stories box and a section where users are invited to provide their ideas on a certain topic (stories). - 5.2 A "Think Climate" YouTube video was used to outline and promote the consultation https://youtu.be/lyg5c4XABdk - 5.3 The online tools and information were promoted through all social media channels, print media and the Council's corporate website.
 A number of emails/letters were sent to a range of stakeholders. - 5.4 The Council's social media team linked to a number of campaigns that ran through the consultation period, including, Earth Day, National Gardening Week, Water Saving Week and National Children's Walk to School Week. - 5.5 Staff were provided with the main tools on the site to provide feedback, as well as a separate survey, which asked them if they had ideas about how we can do more to tackle Climate Change within any of our Council services. - 5.6 Over 1000 businesses across RCT were emailed a link to the consultation, from the Council databases and also directly from the BIDs in Pontypridd, Treorchy and Aberdare. - 5.7 All primary and secondary schools were emailed the consultation links and asked to share with parents and children through the school communication channels.
-In addition, we developed a young persons' approach using Instagram, and promoted through the WICID website, supported by the Council's Youth Engagement and Participation team and our schools. - 5.8 We held a number of Online engagement sessions with the Older Person's Advisory Group, the Community Council Liaison Committee and a Youth Forum.
+In addition, a young persons' approach was developed by using Instagram, and promoted through the WICID website, supported by the Council's Youth Engagement and Participation team and schools.

-- 5.9 The Council provided a number of alternatives to online engagement, as it is important to continue to consider hard to reach groups, those having reduced or no access to the Internet and those who prefer to engage through traditional methods.
-This included a telephone consultation option working with the Council's Contact Centre, paper surveys and information available on request and a consultation freepost address for postal responses. - 5.10 In addition to a specific consultation on the Draft Climate Change Strategy, we have also started to develop an ongoing Climate Change conversation.
-The aim is to work with services and partners to develop appropriate engagement for individual climate change projects based on the detailed action plans that underpin the climate change strategy. - 5.11 As part of the conversation we launched a second project in April to gain views to inform a future RCT Electric Vehicle (EV) Charging and Infrastructure Strategy.
+- 5.8 A number of Online engagement sessions were held with the Older Person's Advisory Group, the Community Council Liaison Committee and a Youth Forum. - 5.9 The Council provided a number of alternatives to online engagement, as it is important to continue to consider hard to reach groups, those having reduced or no access to the Internet and those who prefer to engage through traditional methods.
+This included a telephone consultation option working with the Council's Contact Centre, paper surveys and information available on request and a consultation freepost address for postal responses. - 5.10 In addition to a specific consultation on the Draft Climate Change Strategy, an ongoing Climate Change conversation was also developed.
+The aim is to work with services and partners to develop appropriate engagement for individual climate change projects based on the detailed action plans that underpin the climate change strategy. - 5.11 As part of the conversation a second project was launched in April to gain views to inform a future RCT Electric Vehicle (EV) Charging and Infrastructure Strategy.
 The consultation ran alongside the overall consultation on the draft climate change strategy.
-This is the first of many climate change conversations that will take place and we will work with service managers to assist them with any engagement requirements over the next year.
+This is the first of many climate change conversations that will take place over the next year.